Guitar Chalk focuses on four topical pillars, the first of which is online guitar lessons and music education.

 - Access on mobile, TV and other devices

 The Popularity of Michael's Course

-As mentioned, we know Michael personally and have used his course first hand, which is why we're comfortable recommending it.
-However, we should also cite the tremendous success and popularity it has had on Udemy.
+As mentioned, we know Michael personally and have used his courses first hand, which is why we're comfortable recommending it.
+However, we should also cite the tremendous success and popularity it has had, as it was previously hosted on Udemy.

-For example, he's the second course that comes up when you search for "guitar."
+For example, he was the second course that came up when you searched for "guitar."

 The Professional Guitar Masterclass is one of the best available on Udemy.
 (View Larger Image)

-You'll also notice that his course has a ton of enrollment and has received almost exclusively "glowing" reviews from students who have taken his class.
+You'll also notice that his course had a ton of enrollment and received almost exclusively "glowing" reviews from students who have taken his class.

 Michael's course has enrolled nearly 20k students.
 (View Larger Image)

 Michael's ability to teach is every bit as remarkable as his skill on the guitar.
 To create good courses and help guitar students succeed, you've got to have both.